 If the deceased was collecting social security benefits, then it is up to the executor to notify the U. S. Social Security Administration of their death so that payments can be stopped.
 It is important to understand all responsibilities before committing to becoming an executor of an estate.

-Finally, an executor is responsible for closing any miscellaneous matter that has remained pending since the death of the deceased.
-In addition, an attorney will review your rights, responsibilities and other procedures related to becoming an executor of an estate.
-The executor has a legal obligation to comply with the wishes of the deceased and act in their interest.
+As executor, you have the right to receive payment for your work collecting, liquidating and transferring property and paying creditor claims.
+You will also deal with all assets belonging to the estate and ultimately, its beneficiaries.
+Finally, you are responsible for closing any miscellaneous matters that have remained pending since the death of the deceased.
+An attorney can review your rights, responsibilities and other procedures related to becoming an executor of an estate.
+As executor, you have a legal obligation to comply with the wishes of the deceased and act in their interest.

 You must collect all assets belonging to them, from real property to movable property.
 If you become executor without a will, then it is a complex process and you should use professional services sparingly and understand what time commitment you must make instead.